boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 credentials in the :guilabel:`email` and :guilabel:`password` fields, and press :guilabel:`OK` to have access to the repository.

-After pressing the :guilabel:`OK` button, |connect_plugin| will save your credentials in QGIS's authentication database.
+After pressing the :guilabel:`OK` button, |connect_plugin| will try to validate your credentials by querying Boundless Connect portal.
+If your credentials are valid it will save them in QGIS's authentication database.

 .. note::